ApparentlyJamesGH/RbxConsoleCommands/README.md

 }
 ```

+> [!INFO]
+> Setting up commands will require you at the very least beginner level knowledge of Roblox LUA scripting.

 In the *Commands* module, you can setup whatever commands you want!
 The functions' returned arguments are "args" & "API", args referencing to inputted arguments (e.g. "message"), and API referencing the RCC API, which you can use for various custom functions:
 ```lua
 {